This year I am presenting these three-hour workshops (time can be adjusted to your needs). Click here to contact me.

 A more sensible approach would be to try to equip them with some tools that might light the way.
 This means studying the different processes involved in listening, adopting an approach that caters for decoding/ interpreting oral messages but mostly focusing on decoding the stream of sounds that will ultimately lead to general understanding.
 By analyzing these processes and providing adequate listening material and adequate types of tasks, we can obtain useful information that will reveal what the major obstacles for the students are.
 This will also help us devise and provide remedial work.

 Keeping it simple.
 Zero or Minimal Preparation Activities for Busy Teachers

 A taster of what this site is about plus some theoretical underpinnings.

 In this workshop you will experience a collection of teaching ideas and techniques to provide plenty of vocabulary practice in the classroom.
 You will also be equipped with some strategies to learn and practice vocabulary outside the classroom to transfer to your students.

 - the lexical approach

 - why it is important to learn words in chunks

 - making the most of your textbook in creative ways

-- some technology tools that can boost vocabulary learning and practice
+- Technology tools that can boost vocabulary learning and practice

 - how to recycle vocabulary